codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

      ◯ midi-input
     (Move up and down to reveal more choices)</code></pre>

-    If you want to every change your nodecg-io installation to add/remove a service or change the version, you can always re-run `nodecg-io install`.
+    If you ever want to change your nodecg-io installation to add/remove a service or change the version, you can always re-run `nodecg-io install`.
 If it finds a nodecg-io installation, its options will be preselected in the prompt.
     Re-running `nodecg-io install` will also update all packages to the latest patch